LeSasse/ascnii/README.md

 you can do so now using the command line tool `ascnii`.

-However, for now, `ascnii` assumes that the image is in MNI space, and will likely not work for other kinds of inputs (at the moment).
+However, for now, `ascnii` assumes that the image is in MNI space, and will likely not work for other kinds of inputs (at the moment)!

 # Set up: